Funding for Graduate Students

 CJS Graduate Student Travel Awards

-For UHM graduate students who focus on Japan to present papers at conferences or attend advanced training workshop on the U.S. mainland and abroad.
-The award is up to $1,000 for airfare, per diem, and other conference-related expenses such as registration.
+For UHM graduate students who focus on Japan to present papers at conferences or attend an advanced training workshop on the U.S. mainland and abroad.
+The award is up to $1,000 for airfare, per diem, and other conference-related expenses such as registration.*

 Summary Sheet

-2. CV
+2. CV;

-3. Budget
+3. Budget;

-4. Paper abstract (written for the non-specialist)
+4. Paper abstract (written for the non-specialist) or statement of research purpose;

-5. A conference flier, brochure, or schedule
+5. A conference flyer, brochure, or schedule or description of research plan; and

 6. Recommendation letter from lead faculty advisor.

-Please submit applications by email to CJS Office Manager, Ms. Sachiko Roos [cjs.admin@hawaii.edu] or by dropping them off
+Please submit applications by email to CJS Office Manager, Ms. Sachiko Roos [cjs.admin@hawaii.edu] or by dropping them off in-person at our office in Room 216 of Moore Hall.

-Deadlines: November 1, February 1, May 1, and August 1.
+Deadlines: August 1, November 1, February 1, and May 1.

 CJS Fellowships and Scholarships